A Casimir-like probe for 4D Einstein-Gauss-Bonnet gravity: Results and discussions

 The attenuation and augmentation of particle production can be conceptually grasped as follows.
 Particles generated within black hole spacetimes, as in Hawking radiation, experience backreaction due to the gravitational tidal forces exerted by the black hole.
 This backreaction diminishes the intensity of the radiation.
 Tidal effects in black holes stem from their surface gravities, which are directly related to their horizon radii.
 Specifically, for a black hole with a horizon radius $ r_{g} $, the surface gravity varies inversely with the square of $ r_{g} $.
 This relationship implies that larger black holes have smaller surface gravities and correspondingly weaker tidal effects, and conversely, smaller black holes exhibit stronger tidal effects. \\

 In the context of positive $ \alpha $, the black hole horizon size decreases monotonically, leading to stronger surface gravity and tidal effects compared to a Schwarzschild black hole ($ \alpha = 0 $).
 Consequently, particles generated within such spacetimes experience heightened backreaction, impeding their propagation.
 This results in fewer particles escaping to asymptotic infinity, thereby reducing the intensity of the particle spectrum, as illustrated in Fig. \ref{PGB}(a).
 Conversely, for negative values of $ \alpha $, the black hole horizon radius increases, indicating reduced backreaction and tidal forces.
 This condition allows more particles to escape from the black hole spacetime, leading to an enhancement in the radiation flux, as depicted in Fig. \ref{PGB}(b).
 This constitutes the primary finding of our study, distinguishing $ 4 $D EGB gravity from Einstein GR.\\ To investigate the influence of the detector transition frequency $ \omega $ on the radiation intensity, we plot $ \Gamma_{\rm exc} $ against $ \omega $ in Fig. \ref{PGB}(c).
 The graphs clearly demonstrate a decrease in radiation intensity as $ \omega $ increases.
 This behavior aligns with the principles of the Unruh effect \cite{Unruh:1976db} and can be understood in terms of energy conservation: higher detector transition frequencies require more energy to excite the detector, resulting in a lower excitation probability, and vice versa.\\ Furthermore, to gain insight into the spectrum's behavior at low and high frequencies ($ \nu $), we reexamined $ \Gamma_{\rm exc} $ from Fig. \ref{PGB}(a) using a log-log scale.
 It is evident that the spectrum exhibits a finite Bose-Einstein (BE)-type distribution near the origin where $ \nu \rightarrow 0 $.
-As $ \nu $ increases, the spectrum converges and exhibits a thermal tail, characteristic of a BE or Planckian distribution.\\ In the meantime, it is pertinent to consider the testable implications of this study.
-We can draw insights from analog gravity systems \cite{Barcelo:2005fc,Braunstein:2023jpo,Jacquet:2020bar}, which have been actively utilized over the last few decades to explore quantum field-theoretic phenomena in curved spacetimes.
-These systems have provided valuable analogs for understanding effects such as Hawking radiation \cite{Weinfurtner:2010nu}, the Unruh effect \cite{Hu:2018psq}, and Parker particle generation in expanding spacetimes \cite{Steinhauer:2021fhb}.
-Most of these setups, whether based on condensed matter or quantum optical systems, are closely tied to Casimir physics involving moving boundaries.
-This connection is particularly relevant to our study, which is largely inspired by these concepts.
-Recently, condensed matter systems have been utilized to explore phenomena extending beyond particle generation in exotic backgrounds, including applications to fluid/gravity correspondence \cite{Hubeny:2011hd}.
-Looking forward, there is potential for future tabletop experiments to simulate black hole horizons resembling those in $4$D EGB gravity \cite{Glavan:2019inb} or to investigate HBAR radiation scenarios \cite{Scully:2017utk}, where our findings could offer valuable insights.
+As $ \nu $ increases, the spectrum converges and exhibits a thermal tail, characteristic of a BE or Planckian distribution.